bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 ### Create a new Console app

-Open a terminal a run the command below to create a new console app.
+Open a terminal and run the command below to create a new console app.

 ```bash
 dotnet new console -o BookStoreConsole